-2023 was another fantastic year for future destinations at Rivers Sixth Form.
-We have had students go off to an array of careers and future Studies, Mathematics and Education, as well as Degree Level apprenticeships with Lloyds Bank.
-These students receive specific and personal support both from our tutors, Sixth Form Team and our
+2024 was another fantastic year for future destinations at Rivers Sixth Form.
+We have had students go off to an array of careers and future studies, including Russell Group Universities studying Mathematics, Bioscience, Politics and International Relations, Medicine, as well as Degree Level Apprenticeships with Lloyds, London.
+These students receive specific and personal support both from our tutors, Sixth Form Team and our careers advice service.
+Some students also enjoy a gap year before applying to university or employment.
+We continue to support these students as we want to help them with the next stage of their lives.
+Throughout Sixth Form, students will learn about different career pathways to discover the best route for their career.